JettTech/Github-Resume/README.md

 - Received highest classification for annual performance evaluation in 2015 and 2016, measured by operations and security, client relations, work approach, and teamwork.

-- Quickly learned federal banking regulations as well as Chase policies and procedures to ensure compliant and efficient banking transactions.
+- Quickly learned federal banking regulations and Chase policies to ensure compliant and efficient banking transactions.

-- Assisted with the branch cash inventory and shipments.
+- Oversaw management of cash inventory, forecasting client demand and ensuring branch security.

  - - - -
 ## CLUBS, LANGUAGES, AND INTERNATIONAL EXPERIENCE ##